unionai/unionai-docs/source/user-guide/development-cycle/union-remote.md

 :::{note}
 The primary use case of `UnionRemote` is to automate the deployment of Union entities.
 As such, it is intended for use within scripts *external* to actual Union workflow and task code, for example CI/CD pipeline scripts.

+In other words: _Do not use `UnionRemote` within task code._
 :::

 ## Creating a `UnionRemote` object

-To use `UnionRemote`, install the `union` SDK with `pip install union`, then import the class and create the object like this:
+Ensure that you have the `union` SDK installed, import the `UnionRemote` class and create the object like this:

 ```{code-block} python
 from union.remote import UnionRemote